 Short Sleeve Henley

-I’ve gotta say, the Under 5’10 short sleeve henley fit is nearly flawless.
+I’ve gotta say, the Under 5’10 short sleeve henley (sold out) fit is nearly flawless.
 The material is feels smooth with a slight shine to it.
 I’m personally loving the t-shirt’s drape, it’s not skin tight which allows for free flowing breathability.

 I also like how the sleeves hug my bicep.
 I went ahead and rolled the sleeves as I occasionally like to do, for an even sharper look.
 I have t-shirts from both Peter Manning and Ash & Erie, and Under 5’10’s tee is on par in terms of fit and quality.